Optimal chirality enhances long-range fluctuation-induced interactions in active fluids

-Fluctuation-induced (FI) forces act on different length scales in nonequilibrium systems of driven passive \cite{Shaebani12,Cattuto06,Shaebani13} or active \cite{Ni15,Leite16,Ray14,Feng21,Angelani11,Liu20,Harder14,Baek18,ParraRojas14} particles.
-In contrast to relatively weak FI forces in passive environments, these forces can grow arbitrarily large with increasing self-propulsion in active systems \cite{Ni15}.
-The FI force also depends on bath density, noise strength, and size, shape, and orientation of intruders immersed in the active fluid and the separation between them \cite{Shaebani12,Shaebani13, Leite16,Baek18,Ni15,Ray14,Harder14}.
-Moreover, switching between attractive and repulsive forces have been observed upon varying the bath density or separation and size of the intruders \cite{Shaebani12,Ray14,Leite16,Ni15, Feng21}.
+Fluctuation-induced (FI) forces act across different length scales in nonequilibrium systems of driven passive \cite{Shaebani12,Cattuto06,Shaebani13} or active \cite{Ni15,Leite16,Ray14,Feng21,Angelani11,Liu20,Harder14,Baek18,ParraRojas14} particles.
+While FI forces are typically weak in passive systems, they can become significantly enhanced with increasing activity \cite{Ni15}.
+The force strength depends sensitively on bath properties such as density and noise strength, as well as on the size, shape, orientation, and separation of intruder particles \cite{Shaebani12,Shaebani13,Leite16,Baek18,Ni15,Ray14,Harder14}.
+Moreover, switching between attractive and repulsive forces have been observed upon varying the bath density or separation and size of the intruders \cite{Shaebani12, Ray14,Leite16,Ni15,Feng21}.
 Whether and how the interplay of FI forces and other interactions can prevent or promote formation of structures in chiral active matter systems has remained unexplored to date.
 The subject is of fundamental and practical importance as, for example, in biofilm formation and design of micro-devices \cite{DiLeonardo10} and active chiral crystals \cite{vanZuiden16,Tan22,Petroff15}.
-A major step towards answering the above questions is to uncover how FI forces are influenced by chirality, a still poorly understood issue \cite{Feng21}.
+A major step forward is to clarify how chirality influences fluctuation-induced interactions, a question only recently touched upon \cite{Feng21}.